BluePengcho/Camera-Optical-Flow-Tracking-Into-VTube-Studio/README.md

 **Webcam Input**: disable the 'Video Input' game object and enable the 'Webcam Input' game object and sellected the desired webcam in the webcam component found in the inspector.

 **Video Input**: disable the 'Webcam Input' game object and enable the 'Video Input' game object.
 And chose the desired video in the Video component found in the inspector.
-(Note: Video must be in the unity project's folder)
+(Note: the video must be in the unity project's folder)

 **Head Tracking Configurable Settings**